Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-The Commercial and Contract Management Department (CCM) oversees the procurement and contract management processes for the Police and Crime Commissioner for Lincolnshire (PCC) and the Chief Constable of Lincolnshire Police (CC).
+The Commercial and Contract Management Department (CCM) oversees the procurement activity and contract management processes for the Police and Crime Commissioner for Lincolnshire (PCC) and the Chief Constable of Lincolnshire Police (CC).

-We have a duty to comply with all public sector procurement legislation as well as the Contract and Procurement Regulations of the Police and Crime Commissioner for Lincolnshire (PCC) and the Chief Constable, which you can find in Downloads below.
+We have a duty to comply with all public sector procurement legislation as well as the Financial, Contract and Procurement Regulations of the Police and Crime Commissioner for Lincolnshire (PCC) and the Chief Constable, which you can find in the Downloads below.

 This means that various procedures need to be followed.
 These procedures are dependent on the purchasing thresholds.